 Tangible assets are stated at cost less accumulated depreciation and any impairment losses.
 Costs include expenditure that is directly attributable to the acquisition of the assets.
-We don't hold freehold buildings in the year.

 Depreciation

 Depreciation is provided at the following annual rates in order to write off each asset over its estimated useful life or, if held under a finance lease, over the lease term, whichever is the shorter: